Canada’s electoral encyclopedia

 What you can find in PoliCan

-→ The detailed results of an election held in any federal, provincial or territorial riding since 1867, like this one.
+The detailed results of a general election or by-election held in any federal, provincial or territorial riding since 1865, like this one.

 And much, much more!
 You simply need to explore.

-This project started in different forms decades ago when, like many other Canadians, I would ask myself all sorts of questions about our electoral system, like:
+PoliCan started in different forms decades ago in an attempts to answer all sorts of questions about our electoral system, like: